janzheng/phagedirectory-v2/readme.md

 # Phage Directory v2

 This is the Phage Directory core project.
 Transition project from static site (Middleman) to web app using Vue/Nuxt and powered by Airtable as a CMS.
+Using a lot of experimental code borrow from other projects.
+Some code is proof of concept.

 #### 7/12/2019
 Sunsetting v2 for v3, going forward this version will be for reference and won't be maintained anymore.